Electric Vehicle Charging

 In addition, while there is no regulatory mechanism for exemptions from network tariffs for EV charging, in limited circumstances the local distributor is:

-- permitted to develop a bespoke tariff offering or ‘individually calculated tariff’ that is approved by the Australian Energy Regulator
+- permitted to develop a bespoke tariff offering or ‘individually calculated tariff’ that is approved by the Australian Energy Regulator (AER) in its annual tariff proposal, and is

-- able to implement trial tariffs (which some distributors are presently exploring for EV charging)5, which have a maximum period of up to 5 years before the distributor would need to seek AER approval.
+- able to implement trial tariffs (which some distributors are presently exploring for EV charging)6, which have a maximum period of up to 5 years before the distributor would need to seek AER approval.

 For a small innovative business seeking to enter the energy supply market, a multi-jurisdictional business model could prove challenging given the number of jurisdictional regulatory regimes that would need to be understood and ultimately complied with.
-Depending on the nature of the activities and services a Proponent wishes to provide, a model which utilises partnerships with other players may be one way to minimise the regulatory compliance risk and cost associated with National Electricity Market
+Depending on the nature of the activities and services a Proponent wishes to provide, a model which utilises partnerships with other players may be one way to minimise the regulatory compliance risk and cost associated with National Electricity Market (NEM) wide participation.
+In this scenario, the Proponent as the charge point operator would be subject to the relevant jurisdictions’ regulatory regimes, including licensing regimes.

 Enabling EVs to participate in energy and services markets provides their owners with additional revenue streams.
 Greater market participation and diversity lowers costs to all energy consumers by improving network utilisation through market signals and incentives.